varabyte/kobweb/docs/k2-migration.md

-# Updating Your Kobweb Project to Kotlin 2.0.0
+# Updating Your Kobweb Project to Kotlin 2.0.10

-[Kotlin 2.0.0 is out](https://kotlinlang.org/docs/whatsnew20.html), featuring support for the new K2 compiler.
-Kobweb supports K2 starting with version 0.19.0.
-Unfortunately, due to changes in Kotlin & Compose, projects will need to update their build scripts when upgrading to Kotlin 2.0.0 and Kobweb 0.19.0.
+[Kotlin 2.0.0 is out](https://kotlinlang.org/docs/whatsnew20.html)[^1], featuring support for the new K2 compiler.
+Kobweb supports K2 beginning with version 0.19.0.
+Unfortunately, due to changes in Kotlin & Compose, projects will need to update their build files when upgrading to Kotlin 2.0.10 and Kobweb 0.19.0.

 To ease the migration, we have prepared a Gradle task that will attempt to migrate your project in place.
 After editing your `gradle/libs.versions.toml` file to use Kobweb 0.19.0, run  `./gradlew kobwebMigrateToK2` in the root of your